trevorkerney/C-Data-Structure-Libraries/README.md

 - Searching: Implicitly binary.
 - Sorting: Implicitly automatic binary.

+Access to objects within the list is provided by **TBinaryTreeIterator**.

 ### TUDLList (Unbounded Doubly Linked List)
 Doubly linked list with no maximum size or random access.